-The Salt Listed Funds (Scheme) is a registered managed investment scheme under the Financial Markets Conduct Act 2013 (FMCA).
+The Salt Listed Funds (Scheme) is a registered managed investment scheme (scheme number SCH12498) under the Financial Markets Conduct Act 2013 (FMCA).

 The Scheme and the Fund were established on 12 October 2018.
 The Fund has a duration of 80 years from the date it was established unless it is wound up earlier (as described in section 6).